DavidVentura/blog/blog/raw/option-rom/POST.md

 <center><video controls><source  src="/videos/optionrom/cdrom-boot.mp4"></source></video></center>

+and _even Windows_

+<center><video controls><source  src="/videos/optionrom/win-boot.mp4"></source></video></center>

 ### A detour into a framebuffer driver

+The above video shows that any system booting with `efifb` or able to use the `efi` framebuffer will be able to use the adapter, but what about other systems?
+Those may either be systems which were booted via BIOS, but also systems that are not using [EFISTUB](https://wiki.archlinux.org/title/EFISTUB) to boot.

-The kernel has a [framebuffer API](https://docs.kernel.org/driver-api/frame-buffer.html), which allows implementing custom framebuffer drivers [very easily](https://github.com/DavidVentura/pci-device/commit/f2ed4fdb956eb41029d684ee61c1f85abf0323d0)
+In these cases, it'd still be nice to be able to use the adapter after the system has booted &mdash; luckily, the kernel has a [framebuffer API](https://docs.kernel.org/driver-api/frame-buffer.html), which allows implementing custom framebuffer drivers [very easily](https://github.com/DavidVentura/pci-device/commit/f2ed4fdb956eb41029d684ee61c1f85abf0323d0)

 We don't need to do almost anything, as there are existing functions for the actual blitting (`cfb_fillrect`, `cfb_copyarea`, `cfb_imageblit`) -- the main thing that we need to do is populating a `struct fb_info`